Search Intent

 4. Semantic SEO

-Semantic SEO plays a very important role if you want to make it easier for Google to understand better what you are talking about.
+Semantic SEO plays a very important role if you want to make it easier for Google to understand what you are talking about better.
 In addition to the keywords and their synonyms, it is important that you work on the thematic context of all the content.

 It is no longer necessary to repeat keywords.
 Work the semantic field of your texts.
 Google will know how to interpret it, and if it understands you, you will have a better chance of appearing in its results for the correct query.
-In this way, you not only improve your positioning, but also the experience of your users by offering relevant content to them.
+In this way, you improve not only your positioning but also the experience of your users by offering them relevant content.

 Conclusion